 Your physio will be able to determine whether your headache-migraine is coming from your upper neck by reproducing the symptoms and seeing whether the symptoms change in real time.
 You will experience your typical headache as well as resolution of those symptoms within each session.
 This resolution of symptoms is the real time desensitisation of the brainstem.
 You will also learn techniques to self manage your headache-migraine as well as education on lifestyle changes to allow the body to naturally desensitise the brainstem.

-Your physio has been extensively trained to thoroughly assess & diagnose your headache-migraine.
+Your physio has been extensively trained to thoroughly assess and diagnose your headache-migraine.
 They will give you a step-by-step recovery plan to make your treatment easier for you to understand.
 The most common phases, or steps, that you will go through during your recovery plan are outlined below.
-The order & timing of the phases are tailored individually for you & so may vary form this list.
+The order and timing of the phases are tailored individually for you and so may vary form this list.
 Please feel free to ask your physio if you have any questions about your recovery plan.

 Correcting any upper cervical dysfunction as well as desensitizing the brainstem is the first step to a life without headache.
 Your physio will utilise manual techniques and specific exercises to do this.

 Often the ROM in your neck will be reduced due to decreased movement in you upper neck joints.
 You may notice this as difficulty turning your head to reverse the car.
 The first part of the treatment will be focused on restoring this movement.